garychou/postindustrial/docs/year-5/README.md

 ## Year 5

-Reflections on teaching the $1,000 Challenge.
+Lessons learned from teaching the $1,000 Challenge.

 :::